FTAsr/quickscore/Modular/README.md

     ensemble.append(models.featureBased())

  2) training the scorer on some labeled data: for this you need to have training, development and test data in separate files, or all in one file ready for random split.
-See the following example for reading SICK dataset composed of three separate files.
+See the following example for reading SICK dataset composed of three separate files:

     trainSet, devSet, testSet = load_data_SICK('../data/SICK/')